 The Kingdom of Norway (Norwegian Norge = Bokmål) or Noreg = Nynorsk) in Northern Europe in the west of the Scandinavian Peninsula with the capital Oslo covers 385,2071 km².
 The national territory includes the archipelago of Spitsbergen and the island of Jan Mayen.
 It borders Sweden to the east and Finland and Russia to the northeast.

 The climatic conditions are not suitable for wine growing.
-There are also large, prohibitive restrictions on alcohol consumption.
-Wine and spirits can be bought only in the special state sales outlets "Vinmonopolet".
-In supermarkets you can only buy beer, at petrol stations no alcohol at all.
-Restaurants and cafés require a liquor license to sell alcohol.
-The minimum age to buy beer and wine is 18 years, for spirits 20 years.
-Very popular are berry wines from Crowberrys (norw.
+There are also severe, prohibitive restrictions on alcohol consumption.
+Wine and spirits can only be bought in the special state sales points "Vinmonopolet".
+Only beer is available in supermarkets, and no alcohol at all may be sold at petrol stations.
+Restaurants and cafés require a liquor license to serve alcohol.
+The minimum age for buying beer and wine is 18 years, for spirits 20 years.
+Very popular are berry wines made from crowberrys (norw.
 Krekling), which are also flavoured with herbs.
-The national drink (Viking drink) is the "Mjød" made from honey and herbs, produced in the style of mead.
+The national drink (Vikingdrink) is "Mjød", a mead made from honey and herbs.

 The Wine lexicon helps me to keep up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to come back often.Thorsten Rahn